spookylukey/table-format/README.md

 $ cd table-format
 $ pip install -e .
 ```

+## Bugs

+It strips comments.
+Should be fixable using a library that supports
+a Concrete Syntax Tree e.g. https://github.com/Instagram/LibCST

+It doesn't preserve styles like single or double-quoted strings.

 ## Other tips

 black: use `# fmt: off` and `# fmt: on` commands to stop black reformatting your